Selleo/pattern/README.md

 ### When to use it

 Service objects are commonly used to mitigate problems with model callbacks that interact with external classes ([read more...](http://samuelmullen.com/2013/05/the-problem-with-rails-callbacks/)).
 Service objects are also useful for handling processes involving multiple steps.
 E.g. a controller that performs more than one operation on its subject (usually a model instance) is a possible candidate for Extract ServiceObject (or Extract FormObject) refactoring.
+In many cases service object can be used as scaffolding for [replace method with object refactoring](https://sourcemaking.com/refactoring/replace-method-with-method-object).

 ### Assumptions and rules